QKD as a Quantum Machine Learning task: Collective attacks on BB84

 What follows can be viewed as one of two scenarios: In the first scenario, we consider a toy model, in which Alice and Bob use BB84 to generate a key with a length of just 2 bits.
 In this case, the Cascade algorithm collapses to the transmission of a single bit of parity information about that pair.
 If the parity does not match between Alice and Bob, Cascade would reveal the full key in this example, and the key therefore is abandoned.
 In the second scenario, Alice and Bob generate a much longer key, and Eve uses the parity information generated by Cascade to identify pairs and larger tuples of key bits, for each of which Eve tries to use the parity extracted from Cascade to perform the optimal measurement.
 Our example here is restricted to the parities of pairs of bits.
 For larger tuples Eve could either drop the extra information (which is the worst choice, of course), use a pretty good measurement \cite{PGM}, or use QCL to learn the best possible attack, just like in our two qubit example here.\\ The construction of the collective attack (or part of the collective attack, see above) reduces to the following problem: Eve has two PCCM copies of two BB84 states that Alice sent and she knows the parity of those states.
 What is the optimal measurement for Eve to distinguish either 00 from 11 in the case of even parity or 01 from 10 in the case of odd parity?
-As an example, we investigate the case where the average fidelity $F_{AB}$ that Alice and Bob measure for their channel is $0.892$.\footnote{This number is chosen such that the widely known lower bound for the Quantum Bit Error Rate (QBER) of $11\%$ is realized. }\\ To establish a reference to compare the performance of the collective attack to, we begin by examining individual attacks on the two-qubit setup.
-Eve measures the output of a PCCM on each qubit, with success defined as obtaining both bits correctly.
-For that case, equations \ref{eq:pccm_fidelity_alice_bob} and \ref{eq:pccm_fidelity_alice_eve} give $F_{AE} \approx 0.810$.
-The measurements will thus yield the correct pair of bits with a probability of $F_{AE}^2 \approx 0.656$.
-However, Eve can now post-process her result using the parity information.
-The best way to do this is to randomly flip one of her two measured bits in case the parity she finds for her measured pair does not agree with the parity Alice broadcast.
-This will improve her success rate to $F_{AE}^2 + F_{AE} (1-F_{AE}) = F_{AE} \approx 0.810$.
+As an example, we investigate the case where the average fidelity $F_{AB}$ that Alice and Bob measure for their channel is $0.892$.\footnote{This number is chosen such that the widely known lower bound for the Quantum Bit Error Rate (QBER) of $11\%$ is realized. }\\ Given the values $a_0 a_1$ of the two bits Alice sent, the values $b_0 b_1$ that Bob measured and the values $e_0 e_1$ that Eve obtained from her attack, we define the success probability $P_E$ for Eve by $P_E= \frac{P(a_0 a_1 = b_0 b_1 = e_0 e_1)}{P(a_0 a_1 = b_0 b_1)}$.
+Events where $a_0 a_1 \neq b_0 b_1$ are excluded from the statistics\footnote{We assume that only Bob uses the key for encryption, so Eve will only benefit from cloning the transmission successfully if Bob's bit values also agree with Alice's.}.
+We begin by examining individual attacks on the two-qubit setup.
+Eve can achieve the optimal result by measuring only the first qubit, and deducing the value of the second qubit using the parity.
+According to equations \ref{eq:pccm_fidelity_alice_bob} and \ref{eq:pccm_fidelity_alice_eve}, Eve measures the qubit with a fidelity of $F_{AE} \approx 0.810$, which then also is the probability for getting both bits correct.